aashiq-danielscapaciti/Aashiq-Daniels.Project/README.md

 ### Technologies
  In dealing with the website we used visual studio; and the full use of "Micro- Soft Edge"
  - We used different markup languges such as HTML/ CSS

+ ### Inspiration/ Motivation
+ - Our main goal is to improve the online service for the school.
+To make it accessible for online government, students parents, ect.